apache/spark/docs/sql-ref-syntax-qry-select-transform.md

     (94511, 'Aryan B.', 18),
     (94511, 'Lalit B.', NULL);

--- With specified out put without data type
+-- With specified output without data type
 SELECT TRANSFORM(zip_code, name, age)
    USING 'cat' AS (a, b, c)
 FROM person